Ewie1/CI-PP1good-life-gym/README.md

 The colors a bright orange and very dark blue which speakes enery and look good together.
 These two color also promotes accessiblity.
 It is one of the perfect color scheme for a gym.

 ### Fonts
 The font style was chosen to give a warm gym and not to rough or macho.
 They give the website just enough to warm the eyes of all types of audiences.
+Karla was set for the body font with sans serif as a default Mulish was used for some headings with Sans serif as a default

 ### Structure
 This website was structured with the gym logo which give a gym it character but also with the regular easy to use nav bar, a body of information and the regular footer which give the final characteristics of a funtional webpage.
 The wedsite has three pages: